 The straps are sewn to the bottom of the chair, rather than the backrest.
 This means that the straps tend to sit on children’s lower bodies rather than their waists.
 However, the seat still manages to offer plenty of support, and even more if you remember to re-adjust the buckle so that it sits higher on the flap.

-Again, you'll make the best use out of Summer Infant Pop N' Sit but placing it on the ground.
+Again, you'll make the best use out of Summer Infant Pop N' Sit by placing it on the ground.

 As parents, we know how annoying it is when food gets stuck in the tiny crevices of baby chairs and trays.
 No amount of cleaning gets that stuff out!
 With a very minimal number of moving parts and a removable seat cover, this fabric table chair will make you leave your worries behind.
 That's especially important when taking it camping!